Mujibul Haque Mujib: Early life

 Mujib was born on 31 May 1947 in Basuara village of 4th Sreepur Union under Chauddagram upazila of Comilla district.
 He completed his B.Com. degree from Comilla Victoria College in 1970.

 Personal life

-In October 2014, at the age of 67, Mujib married Honufa Akhter Rikta, a 36 year old.
-In May 2016, the couple became parents of a baby girl and two sons.
+In October 2014, at the age of 67, Mujib married Honufa Akhter Rikta who was 38 years his junior.
+In May 2016, the couple had a daughter and two twin sons.